 Seeing what ARCS Scholars do and witnessing how scientists make life better for everyone keeps Roz Pearson engaged with the organization.
 She was here at the beginning—the organizational meeting on Coconut Island in 1974—and she continues to serve as a reliable recording secretary, respected advisor and maker of the island's best lliko‘i jelly.
 After arriving in Honolulu in with her husband–college sweetheart and new veterinarian Rod–she taught second grade and worked as a Hawaiian Electric home economist before taking time off to raise four children.
 She was thinking about returning to work when Rod’s need for someone “to collect dead dogs” led her to create, organize and run her own business, O‘ahu Pet Crematory.
-She fondly recalls an early fundraiser — “not your typical garage sale,” featuring tuxes, evening gowns – where she snatched up a banquet-sized table cloth with 18 napkins originally purchased for $1,000 by a member who “could only get it ironed if she hired a maid and left town.”
+She fondly recalls hosting an early ARCS fundraiser — “not your typical garage sale,” featuring tuxes and evening gowns – where she snatched up a banquet-sized table cloth with 18 napkins originally purchased for $1,000 by a member who “could only get it ironed if she hired a maid and left town.”
 Roz still uses (and irons) it.

 Mandy Chen, 2020